 In children, important associated symptoms include delays in speech or language development and delayed motor development.

 Doctors explore people's medical history for disorders that might cause hearing loss, including repeated ear infections, chronic exposure to loud noise, head injury, and autoimmune disorders such as rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more and systemic lupus erythematosus Systemic Lupus Erythematosus (SLE) Systemic lupus erythematosus is a chronic autoimmune inflammatory connective tissue disorder that can involve joints, kidneys, skin, mucous membranes, and blood vessel walls.
 Problems in the... read more .
 Doctors note whether people have a family history of hearing loss.
-Doctors also ask people whether they are taking drugs that can damage the ear ( ototoxic drugs Ear Disorders Caused by Drugs Many drugs can damage the ears (ototoxic drugs).
-Some ototoxic drugs include the antibiotics streptomycin, tobramycin, gentamicin, neomycin, and vancomycin, certain chemotherapy drugs (for example... read more ).
+Doctors also ask people whether they are taking drugs that can damage the ear (ototoxic drugs Ear Disorders Caused by Drugs Many drugs, including medications, can damage the ears.
+These drugs are called ototoxic drugs.
+They include the antibiotics streptomycin, tobramycin, gentamicin, neomycin, and vancomycin, as... read more ).
 For young children, doctors review the birth history to determine if there were any birth complications or infections prior to birth.

 The physical examination focuses on the ears and hearing and the neurologic examination.
 Doctors inspect the external ear for obstruction, infection, malformations that are present at birth (congenital), and other visible abnormalities.
 The eardrum is examined for tears (perforations), drainage, and signs of acute or chronic infection.
 Doctors often do several tests using a tuning fork to differentiate conductive from sensorineural hearing loss.